 That’s why the AHA says it’s important to understand those feelings, recognize problems and get help when needed.
 For example:

-Anger can be a problem if you often:
+Anger can be a problem if you find that you often:

 - lose your temper